FalsePattern/GasStation/README.md

 SpongePowered Mixins is licensed under MIT, and is compatible with LGPLv3.<br>
 Full license notice here: https://github.com/SpongePowered/Mixin/blob/master/LICENSE.txt

-MixinExtras is licensed under LGPLv2.1+, and is compatible with LGPLv3.<br>
+MixinExtras is licensed under MIT, and is compatible with LGPLv3.<br>
 Full license notice here: https://github.com/LlamaLad7/MixinExtras/blob/master/LICENSE

 MixinBooterLegacy is licensed under LGPLv2.1+, and is compatible with LGPLv3.<br>